learn-co-curriculum/dsc-statistical-power-lab/README.md

 n_sim = 1000
 ```

-We can now start running our simulations to run an independance t-test with above data and store the calculated p_value in our `p` array.
+You can now start running our simulations to run an independance t-test with above data and store the calculated p_value in our `p` array.
 Perform following tasks.

-* Initialize a numpy array and fill it with Nan values for storing the results (p_value) of our independance T-test.
+* Initialize a numpy array and fill it with Nan values for storing the results (p_value) of the independance T-test.
 * For defined number of simulations (i.e. 1000), do the following:

     * Generate a random normal variable with control mean and sd